dekarrin/ictiobus/docs/fishi-usage.md

                    in the production.
 * `{&N}`         - The child node corresponding to the Nth non-terminal symbol in the production (0-indexed).
-* `{NON-TERM}`   - The child node corresponding to the first occurence of non-terminal symbol `NON-TERM` in the production.
+* `{NON-TERM}`   - The child node corresponding to the first occurrence of non-terminal symbol `NON-TERM` in the production.
-* `{NON-TERM$N}` - The child node corresponding to the Nth occurence of non-terminal symbol `NON-TERM` in the production (0-indexed).
+* `{NON-TERM$N}` - The child node corresponding to the Nth occurrence of non-terminal symbol `NON-TERM` in the production (0-indexed).
-* `term`         - The child node corresponding to the first occurence of terminal symbol `term` in the production.
+* `term`         - The child node corresponding to the first occurrence of terminal symbol `term` in the production.
 If used as an arg to a hook function, must be separated from prior symbol by whitespace.
-* `term$N`       - The child node corresponding to the Nth occurence of terminal symbol `term` in the production.
+* `term$N`       - The child node corresponding to the Nth occurrence of terminal symbol `term` in the production.
 If used as an arg to a hook function, must be separated from prior symbol by whitespace.

 ### Syntax-Directed Translation Schemes